 The way osteoarthritis advances are different for each individual.
 Although it’s not a given that symptoms will worsen, people generally need ongoing pain management to cope with daily activities and maintain function.

 Under professional care, patients are properly assessed taking into account any existing comorbidities, overall health, and lifestyle habits.
 With a correct diagnosis that includes evaluating the severity and locality of the pain, patient-specific goals can be set for treatment goals.

 Reducing pain is fundamental to managing osteoarthritis and there are several different treatments available.
 Each person responds differently but with the correct pain management guidance, patients will receive the best recommendations suited to their needs.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are effective as oral and topical medications.
 They work by inhibiting enzymes that trigger symptoms of pain and swelling.
 Topical remedies can be used for a longer period compared to oral medicines as they have fewer side effects.
 Long-term use of oral NSAIDs can increase the risk of other conditions such as stomach ulcers and stroke.
 Thus, it is important to discuss the use of NSAIDs with a medical practitioner.

 These therapies are generally safe and less invasive but effectiveness may differ from patient to patient.
 Nonpharmacologic remedies include heat therapy to increase the blood circulation to localized areas and cold therapy that decreases the blood flow to reduce inflammation and nerve activity.
-Electrotherapy and ultrasound are techniques that rebuild joint cartilage and offer symptom relief but should not be overused as they can cause skin rash and irritation.
+Electrotherapy and ultrasound machine by USC Ultrasound are techniques that rebuild joint cartilage and offer symptom relief but should not be overused as they can cause skin rash and irritation.
 Acupuncture and hydrotherapy are widely used to decrease pain and swelling.